MailTape/MailTape-v1/_posts/2019-04-28-Marble-Arch.md

 guestPic: guestPic355.jpg
 description: >-
   This morning, we are giving way to a wave of ambient melancholy, soft and light.
-As time playing on roller coasters and this famous saying "in April you will not be discovered with a thread", Marble Arch’s pop accompanies us this morning in this musical fog with multiple facets.
+As time playing on roller coasters , Marble Arch’s pop accompanies us this morning in this musical fog with many facets.
 ---

 <p id="introduction"> This morning, we are giving way to a wave of ambient melancholy, soft and light.
-As time playing on roller coasters and this famous saying "in April you will not be discovered with a thread", Marble Arch’s pop accompanies us this morning in this musical fog with multiple facets.
+As time playing on roller coasters , Marble Arch’s pop accompanies us this morning in this musical fog with many facets.
 <br><br>
 Marble Arch is a white marble monument of Carrara near Speakers' Corner to the northeast of Hyde Park, at the west end of Oxford Street in London, UK.
 But it is also and especially a young group of French shoegaze.
 Their second album "Children of the Slump" was released on March 22 on Geography Records/ Echo Orange.
 </p>